tduyng/imgc-rs/README.md

 Welcome to imgc!

-This tool is a command-line utility built with Rust, focusing on converting images into the WebP format.
+This tool is a command-line utility built with Rust, focusing on converting images into other formats, specifically targeting modern image standards and encoders.
-Leveraging the powerful [image crate](https://github.com/image-rs/image), imgc simplifies the process of batch converting images, optimizing for both performance and storage efficiency.
+Leveraging the powerful [image crate](https://github.com/image-rs/image), `imgc` simplifies the process of batch converting images, optimizing for both performance and storage efficiency.

 ## Key Features